TUB-Control/PaPI/papi/manual/4_plugin_design.rst

 ... create Events
 ~~~~~~~~~~~~~~~~~

-Events are used to change parameters of other plugin.
+Events are used to change parameters of other plugins.

 It is necessary to imports this object: